-CMMI announced a five-year Value-Based Insurance Design (VBID) model demonstration in Medicare Advantage (MA) that will begin on January 1, 2017.
-Under the demonstration, eligible MA plans may implement interventions falling within four categories (further details below).
-The model seeks to evaluate whether offering clinically nuanced VBID benefit designs in MA plans would lead to higher quality and more cost-effective care for the targeted enrollees.
+On January 1, 2017, CMMI began a Value-Based Insurance Design (V-BID) model demonstration in Medicare Advantage (MA) under which eligible MA plans may implement interventions falling within specified categories (further details below).
+The model seeks to evaluate whether offering clinically nuanced V-BID benefit designs in MA plans would lead to higher quality and more cost-effective care for the targeted enrollees.
 Organizationally, the model is open for participation to MA and MA-PD plans at the individual plan benefit package (PBP) level.

-In support of the demonstration, CMS has indicated that the HHS Secretary intends (as authorized by Section 1115A of the Social Security Act regarding the testing of innovative health care payment and service delivery models) to grant a limited waiver of certain Medicare uniformity requirements to allow MA organizations to offer interventions to clinically targeted enrollee populations within a PBP rather than to their entire membership.
+In support of the demonstration, CMS and the HHS Secretary (as authorized by Section 1115A of the Social Security Act regarding the testing of innovative health care payment and service delivery models) granted a limited waiver of certain Medicare uniformity requirements to allow MA organizations to offer interventions to clinically targeted enrollee populations within a PBP rather than to their entire membership.

-The following seven states were determined eligible to participate in the demonstration: Arizona, Indiana, Iowa, Massachusetts, Oregon, Pennsylvania, and Tennessee.
+The following seven states were determined eligible to participate in the demonstration in 2017: Arizona, Indiana, Iowa, Massachusetts, Oregon, Pennsylvania, and Tennessee.
 These states were selected by CMS to be nationally representative of the MA population for the purposes of evaluation.

 Eligibility Criteria for Plans